Pyongchon-guyok

-P'yŏngch'ŏn-guyŏk (Phyongchon District) is one of the 18 guyŏk (political districts or wards) of Pyongyang, North Korea.
+P'yŏngch'ŏn-guyŏk (Phyongchon District) is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 It is bordered by the Taedong River in the south and the Pothonggang Canal in the north and Potong River in the west, and to the east by Chung-guyŏk, from which it is separated by the yard area of Pyongyang railway station.

 History

 The name of the district, passed down from the former Pyongchon-myon, means a flat area, which water flows through.

 It was newly established as a guyŏk in October 1960 by the Pyongyang City People's Committee through a mandate of the Central Committee of the Workers' Party of Korea.

 In 1963, a part of Pyongchon-dong was separated to form Haeun-dong, a part of Kansong-dong was separated to form Ryukkyo-dong and parts of Puksong-dong and Pongji-dong were split off to form Pongnam-dong and Ansan-dong.

 In 1967, Ryukkyo-dong was divided into two administrative dong and a part of Pyongchon-dong was separated to create Saemaul-dong.

 In 1972, Pyongchon-dong and Saemaul-dong were both divided into two administrative dong.

 In 1989, Puksong-dong and Haeun-dong were both divided into two administrative dong.

+In late 2021, anti-Kim Jong-un graffiti was allegedly sprayed on a wall saying "Kim Jong-un, you son of a b*****.
+The people are starving to death because of you" whilst a Workers' Party of Korea meeting was being held.
+As a result, government officials demanded handwriting samples from residents in the area.